arhohuttunen/starter-academic/content/post/hexagonal-architecture.md

   filename: stock/abstract-hexagonal-background.jpg
 ---

-Hexagonal Architecture is an architectural pattern introduced by Alistair Cockburn and written on his [blog](https://alistair.cockburn.us/hexagonal-architecture/) in 2005.
-The main idea is to structure the application so that different clients can run it, and we can develop and test it in isolation from external tools and technologies.
+Hexagonal architecture is an architectural pattern introduced by Alistair Cockburn and written on his [blog](https://alistair.cockburn.us/hexagonal-architecture/) in 2005.
+The main idea is to structure the application so that we can develop and test it in isolation from external tools and technologies.

 This is how Cockburn himself describes the architecture in one sentence:

 >Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
 >-- <cite>Alistair Cockburn, 2005</cite>

-This article is an attempt to describe the architecture in a language-agnostic way.
-It tries to give enough hints about implementation and testing to get the reader started.
+In this article, we will look at some problems faced with traditional software projects.
+We will then learn about hexagonal architecture and how it tries to address those problems.
+We will also look at some implementation details and options for testing.

 ## The Problems With the Traditional Approach

+Before going into details about hexagonal architecture, let's look at some typical problems we might face with large-scale applications.

 On the front-end, **business logic of the application ends up leaking into the user interface**.
 As a result, this logic is hard to test because it's coupled with the UI.
 The logic also becomes unusable in other use cases and it's hard to switch from human-driven use cases to programmatic ones.

 On the back-end, **business logic ends up being coupled to a database or external libraries and services**.
 This again makes the logic hard to test because of the coupling.
 It also makes it harder to switch between technologies, or renew our technology stack.

-## The Problems With Layered Architecture

-To remediate the problem of logic and technological details mixing up, people often introduce a layered architecture.
+To remediate the problem of business logic and technological details mixing up, people often introduce a layered architecture.
 By putting different concerns on their own layer, the promise is that we can keep them nicely separated.

 {{< figure src="/post/hexagonal-architecture/layered-architecture.svg" caption="Layered architecture" >}}

 From one layer, we only allow components to access other components on the same layer or below.
-While the intent is good, there are some problems that manifest themselves in practice.

-First, everything begins with the database.
-This can lead to a database-driven design.
-We are primarily supposed to model behavior, but when we start with the database, we are modelling state.
+In theory, this should protect us from different concerns mixing up.
+The problem is that there is no clear mechanism to detect violations of this promise, and over time, we usually end up in the same situation we tried to avoid.

+With the data access layer at the bottom, the **database drives the design**.
+When we design our use cases, we are primarily supposed to model behavior, but persistence is about storing the state.
+Wouldn't it be better to begin with the business logic of the application?

 These entities easily leak to the upper layers, which ends up **requiring changes to the business logic when we make changes to the persistence**.
-Changes in state end up driving changes in behavior.
+If we have to change how we persist things, why should that have to change our business logic?

 The above is a very simplistic view and rarely stays like that.
-In reality, when we need to communicate with external services or libraries, the architectural layers need updating.
+In reality, we need to communicate with external services or libraries, and it's not always clear where these things belong.

+{{< figure src="/post/hexagonal-architecture/layered-architecture-complex.svg" caption="Layered architecture with more components" >}}

+When we need to add new components, the architectural layers need updating.
 This is prone to shortcuts, and **technical details leak into the business logic**, e.g. by directly referencing 3rd party APIs.

-{{< figure src="/post/hexagonal-architecture/layered-architecture-complex.svg" caption="Layered architecture with more components" >}}

-Wouldn't it be better to begin with the use cases and the business logic of the application?
-If we have to change how we persist things, why should that have to change our business logic?
+These observations should give us motivation to look for alternatives.
+Maybe there are some better ways to frame our architecture?

 ## What Is Hexagonal Architecture?

-The main idea is to **separate the business logic and the outside world**.
+As already mentioned, the main idea of hexagonal architecture is to **separate the business logic from the outside world**.
 All the business logic lives inside the application, while any external entities are located outside of the application.
-The inside of the application (from now on in this article, called just application) should be unaware of the outside.
+The inside of the application should be unaware of the outside.

+The goal is that the application can be controlled equally by users, other programs, or tests.
+We should be able to develop and test the business logic in isolation from frameworks, databases, or external services.

 ### Ports and Adapters

-To make this separation happen, the application only communicates with the outside world through **ports**.
+To make the separation of business logic and the outside world happen, the application only communicates with the outside world through **ports**.
 These ports describe the **purpose of conversation** between the two sides.
 It is irrelevant for the application what technical details are behind these ports.

 **Adapters** provide connection to the outside world.
 They **translate the signals of the outside world** to a form understood by the application.
 The adapters only communicate with the application through the ports.